You are currently viewing 11 Top Free Things to Do in NYC + MorePin

 8. Brooklyn Brewery Tours

 You can tour one of New York’s most popular local craft breweries.
-They do tours every half hour on the weekends (12:30 pm – 6 pm on Saturdays and 1 – 4 pm on Sundays).
+They do free hourly tours every Sunday from 1-6 PM.

 Brooklyn Brewery Tours - Your Complete List of Free Things to Do in New York // Local Adventurer